dirigiblelabs/curriculum-2017/SimeonGeorgiev/DocumentationTask/Documentation/CreateProject.md

 ## Context

-The first thing after we open Eclipse Dirigible is to create new project.
+If we want to create new Data Structure, Scripting Service or some other feature of Eclipse Dirigible, we must create new project.
+It's simple, just follow these steps.

 ## Procedure